NexSabre/scapy_helper/README.md

 ```

 ## Test case usage
-### Extends test class using HexEqual
+### Extends test class using HexEqual (since v0.3.0)
-Since v0.3, you can use assertHexEqual/assertHexNotEqual in the tests.
+You can use assertHexEqual/assertHexNotEqual in the tests.
 When the assertion fails, wrapper produces information about the frames (in hex).
 ```python
 import unittest